 21 States Against the New Obama Attempt End Run Around Congress

-The outgoing President Barrack Obama is doing another end round involving the Congress and all 50 states.
+The outgoing President Barrack Obama is doing another end round involving Congress and all 50 states.
 This action imposes a mandate that will cost money and jobs.
 It may also force states to increase taxes.
-21 states have decided to counter by filling a federal law suit in U.S District Court in Sherman, Texas.
-The U.S chamber in commerce and other business groups have also filed a similar law suit with the same court.
+21 states have decided to counter by filing a federal lawsuit in U.S District Court in Sherman, Texas.
+The U.S chamber of commerce and other business groups have also filed a similar lawsuit with the same court.

-This new mandate would require employers in all states to pay overtime certain state employees.
-These include executive, administrative and professional.
-This group is not covered by the federal law which requires states to pay overtime for work done beyond 40 hours a week.
+This new AdultTime discount mandate would require employers in all states to pay overtime to certain state employees.
+These include executive, administrative, and professional.
+This group is not covered by federal law which requires states to pay overtime for work done beyond 40 hours a week.
 Obama`s mandate applies to both public and private employers.
-This new rule has serious economic implications among states, local governments, private and public employers.
-This mandate does not follow the due process which falls under Congress.
+This new rule has serious economic implications for states, local governments, and private and public employers.
+This mandate does not follow due process which falls under Congress.
 21 states consisting of governors and attorney generals are trying their best to stop this federal rule.

-It is justified for employers to pay workers overtime, whether in public or private sector.
+It is justified for employers to pay workers overtime, whether in the public or private sector.
 The whole mandate has not been effected yet since many states are trying to balance their current budgets.
 However, this mandate will take effect early in December.
-The counter law suit is supported by the law which states that individual states should decide first about this change.
-From there they can ask the Congress to change the law.
+The counter lawsuit is supported by the POV discount law which states that individual states should decide first about this change.
+From there they can ask Congress to change the law.

-On the other hand, a coalition of states has filled up a law suit to stop the implementation of this overtime rule.
-This is an effort of conserving constitutional rights and protect the economy which will suffer long after Obama’s term.
+On the other hand, a coalition state has filed a lawsuit to stop the implementation of this overtime rule.
+This is an effort of conserving constitutional rights and protecting the economy which will suffer long after Obama’s term.
 This is meant to protect employers and states who will be required to increase their budget to fund this law.
-Filing a law suit against the administration is the final resort against an overreach of federal law.
+Filing a lawsuit against the administration is the final resort against an overreach of federal law.